Motion of spinning particles around black hole in a dark matter halo

-By investigating the influence of the compactness $\mathcal{C}$ on the ISCO of the black hole, we found that dark matter halos make the radius $r_{\text{ISCO}}$ of a spinning test particle smaller, and the more compact the dark matter halo, the smaller the radius.
-And dark matter halos of the same compactness but different masses have slightly different results, which is shown in Figs.~\ref{figISCOsa} and ~\ref{figISCOsm}.
+By investigating the influence of the compactness $\mathcal{C}$ on the ISCO of the black hole, we found that dark matter halos make the $r_{\text{ISCO}}$ of a spinning test particle smaller, and the more compact the dark matter halo, the smaller the radius.
+And dark matter halos of the same compactness but different masses have slightly different results, which is shown in Figs.~\ref{figISCOsa} and~\ref{figISCOsm}.
+Finally, the study of periodic orbits of spin particles shows that spin particles have periodic orbital motions just like non-spin particles.
+The presence of dark matter would change the orbital characteristics of periodic orbits.
 These results showed that dark matter halos do have an effect on the motion of spinning test particles around the black hole.
 Although dark matter halos in the real world are less compact, increasingly accurate astronomical observations may detect these faint signs in the near future.

 Our work could be improved in a number of ways.
 For example, we could consider the influence of the black hole's spin and explore other spin-supplementary conditions besides the Tulczyjew condition.
 Additionally, we could investigate the motion of spinning test particles in a black hole background with dark matter by the Jacobi elliptic functions.